syncfusion-content/angular-docs/angular-2/Rotator/Getting-Started.md

 # Getting Started

-This section helps to get started of the Rotator control in a Angular2 application
+This section helps to get started of the Rotator component in a Angular2 application

 ![](Getting-Started_images/Getting-Started_img1.png)

 ## Create a Rotator

-The following steps guide you to add a Rotator control.
+The following step by step guidelines will help you to add a Rotator component.

 Refer the common Angular2 [Getting Started Documentation](https://help.syncfusion.com/js/angular2) to create an application and add necessary scripts and styles for rendering Essential JavaScript controls.